Devidian/OmegaTweak/README.md

   * 5% chance to buff bleeding
   * 30% chance to stun
 * uncommented book, changed stack to 100, fuel and weight to 64
+* Added "Machetes Training" as ActionSkillGroup for machete

 ### Changes to Localisation.txt